-Student accident insurance covers all credit students on the premises while the college is in session and during activities sponsored and supervised by the college, including intramural athletics.
+Student accident insurance covers all credit and non-credit students on the premises while the college is in session and during activities sponsored and supervised by the college, including intramural athletics.
 Benefits provided under the accident insurance cover medical claims submitted within 30 days of the date of the accident.
 Medical claim forms are available in the Security Office and the office of the Vice President for Student Development Services.
 Claim forms should be submitted to the office of the Vice President for Student Development Services for processing.
-Insurance coverage will pay claims up to a maximum of 12 months.
+Accident medical expense benefits are only payable for covered expenses incurred within 365 days after the date of the covered accident.

-Group student health insurance is not provided directly by Midlands Technical College, however, the college makes available to students application packets for individual and group insurance plans offered by various providers.
+Group student health insurance is not provided directly by Midlands Technical College, however, the college makes available to students individual and group insurance plans offered by various providers.
 For example, the American Association of Community Colleges (AACC) offers a student injury and sickness plan designed especially for students attending two-year colleges.
 This plan, which has been endorsed by the American Association of Community College Trustees, provides limited health coverage to international students and students enrolled in four or more credit hours.
 Students interested in obtaining group health insurance can obtain information on health insurance providers from the Student Life Offices on both campuses.